sidney/ansel/README.md

 design process that mandatorily starts with defined problems met by defined users.
-Turns out the quantity of code to write is inversly proportionnal to the amount of thinking you have done on your solution, typically to spot the root problem out of what users tell you, and find the simplest path to solution (which is often not even a software solution…).
+Turns out the quantity of code to write is inversly proportionnal to the amount of thinking you have done on your solution, typically to spot the root problem out of what users tell you, and find the simplest path to solution (which is often not even a software solution...).

 But bugs don't wait for you in the thinking, they wait only in the code you wrote.
 So, the more you think, the less you code, the less maintainance burden you create for yourself in the future.
-But of course… you need to have enough time to think things through.
+But of course... you need to have enough time to think things through.
 Essentially, that means bye bye to Saturday-afternoon, amateur-driven hacking !

 ### Don't extend it if you can't simplify it first